beego/beego/README.md

 - AppConfig    *Config

     Appconfig is a result that parse file from conf/app.conf, if this file not exist then the variable is nil. if the file exist, then return the Config as follow.

+- PprofOn bool

+	default is false. turn on pprof, if set to true. you can visit like this:

+		/debug/pprof
+		/debug/pprof/cmdline
+		/debug/pprof/profile
+		/debug/pprof/symbol
+	this serves via its HTTP server runtime profiling data in the format expected by the pprof visualization tool.
+For more information about pprof, see	http://golang.org/pkg/net/http/pprof/

 ## Config
 ============